 No. Unofficial transcripts are acceptable as long as they include your name, birth date, name of high school, and all high school courses enrolled and grades received to date.
 We do not require that the transcript be sent from the school, so you may submit your transcript to our office directly.
 You will receive information about how to upload your transcript through your portal once you submit your application.

 How do I submit my teacher recommendation?

-When completing your application you will be prompted to enter the contact information (first name, last name, phone number, and email) of your recommender.
+When completing your application you will be prompted to enter the contact information (name, phone number, and email) of your recommender.
 Once you submit this information, your teacher will receive a link via email to complete a recommendation form even before you officially submit your application.

 We do not accept letters of recommendation in lieu of the recommendation form.
-Only one recommendation is required for the application; no additional recommendations will be accepted.
+Only one recommendation is required for the application; no additional recommendations will be accepted or reviewed.